kristopolous/db.js/README.md

     DB(".a.b")({a:{b:[1,2,3]})
     >> [1,2,3]

-To debug your expressions.
-You can use these just about everywhere in this library.
+To debug their expressions.
+Much to their delight, they found they can use these expressions and data manipulations just about everywhere in this library of black magic.

 <h3><a name=autoincrement>AutoIncrement</a>[ <a href=#toc>top</a> ] </h3>